 Our omni-channel strategy enhances our customers' brand experience by providing a seamless approach to the customer shopping experience.
 All available shopping channels are fully integrated, including stores, websites, mobile applications, catalogs and customer contact centers.
 Our investments in areas such as marketing campaigns and technology advancements are designed to generate demand for the omni-channel and not the separate store or digital (formerly referred to as "direct-to-consumer") channels.
 Store sales are primarily fulfilled from that store's inventory, but may also be shipped from any of our fulfillment centers or from a different store location if an item is not available at the original store.
 We also allow customers to view in-store inventory from our websites and mobile applications.
 Digital orders are primarily shipped to our customers through our fulfillment centers, but may also be shipped from any store, or a combination of fulfillment centers and stores depending on the availability of particular items.
 In addition, customers can pick up digital orders and return certain merchandise purchased through digital channels at store locations.
 As our customers continue to shop across multiple channels, we have adapted our approach towards meeting this demand.
-Due to the availability of like product in a variety of shopping channels.
+Due to the availability of like product in a variety of shopping channels, we source these products utilizing single stock keeping units ("SKUs") based on the omni-channel demand rather than the demand of the separate channels.
 These and other technological capabilities allow us to better serve our customers and help us complete sales that otherwise may not have occurred due to out-of-stock positions.
 We manage and analyze our performance based on a single omni-channel rather than separate channels and believe that the omni-channel results present the most meaningful and appropriate measure of our performance.
-Over the next several years we plan to continue to shift investment to the digital channel to align with changing customer preferences and focus on improving our speed-to-customer capabilities.
+Over the next several years we plan to continue to shift investment to the digital channel to align with changing customer preferenc